BadTorro/LinkCollection/README.md

 Link collection to store and share useful websites and knowledge material.

 ## CI/CD & Automation
+Links covering material about CICD Pipelines and automation.
 ### GitLab
 | Name | Description |
 | ------------- | ------------- |